Buying and renting tips

 - looking for extractor fans (externally vented) - in kitchens and bathrooms, which are important for managing indoor moisture effectively

-- getting the house inspected before you buy - by a suitably qualified builder or building surveyor.
+- getting the house inspected before you buy - by a registered or accredited building surveyor.
 Make sure the inspection includes moisture content measurements to identify any hidden leaks and moisture problems in building materials.

 Rooms with unshaded windows on the north-facing side of the house get more heat and light from the sun, making them warmer and more pleasant to live in during the cooler months.

-Some hot water systems are more efficient than others - they’re cheaper to run and have less impact on the environment, for example solar water heating, heat pump water heating and wetback (wood) water heating.
+Some hot water systems are cheaper to run and have less impact on the environment than conventional electric or gas hot water systems, for example solar water heating, heat pump water heating and wetback (wood) water heating.

 If the home you're looking at comes with appliances - a fridge, dishwasher, clothes washer or dryer - check whether they’re still in good working condition and are energy efficient.

-A few things to look for are the condition of the fridge seals, approximate age of the appliances, and whether the clothes dryer is vented to the outside.
-Look for the ENERGY STAR® mark on qualified products and appliances - they are super energy efficient.
+A few things to look for are the condition of the fridge and oven door seals, approximate age of the appliances, and whether the clothes dryer is vented to the outside.
+If you happen to find an ENERGY STAR® mark on an appliance in the house you know it will be super energy efficient.